California's Message To Hospitals: Shape Up Or Lose 'In-Network' Status

 "If you have somebody who is on methamphetamines and is homeless and has not gotten any prenatal care, her chance of a C-section is way higher than someone who is not all those things," says Dr. Malini Nijagal, an OB-GYN at Zuckerberg San Francisco General Hospital, and the University of California, San Francisco.
 "And so the problem is, how do you adjust for the patient population of a hospital?"

 At Memorial Hospital of Gardena, the C-section rate is 45.2 percent.
-At East Los Angeles Doctors Hospital, the rate is 48.1 percent, according to publicly-available state data listed on CalHospital Compare and Yelp.
+At East Los Angeles Doctors Hospital, the rate is 48.1 percent, according to publicly available state data listed on CalHospital Compare and Yelp.
 Both hospitals are working diligently to lower the rates, according to Amie Boersma, director for communications for Avanti Hospitals, which owns both facilities.

 She says the hospitals will meet the 23.9 percent benchmark and are committed to doing so for the sake of their patients.
 Being excluded from Covered California health plan networks, she adds, would make it even more difficult for those patients to get care.
 They would either have to pay out-of-network fees to be seen there, or they would have to travel farther to another facility that was still in the network.